|

 present-tense verbal impressions that give the book its remarkable

-wrote, "the depression is not yet over and the future is unpromising.
+depression is not yet over and the future is unpromising.
+There is

-There is a lot of heavy drinking and parties that never seem to
+a lot of heavy drinking and parties that never seem to stop,

-stop, rushing about in cars and trains and buses.
-There is also
+rushing about in cars and trains and buses.
+There is also a lot of

-a lot of talk about marijuana, which is called muggles, reefer,
+talk about marijuana, which is called muggles, reefer, tea, charge,

-tea, charge, mezz, eagle dust, gauge, mary jane and Mary warner,
+mezz, eagle dust, gauge, mary jane and Mary warner, stick and weed

-the horseplay, there was something else.
-Rice remembers that they
+Beneath the horseplay, there was something else.
+Rice remembers

-read Look Homeward Angel and sent postcards to each other
+that they read Look Homeward Angel and sent postcards to

-thought they had found the answer in far left politics, though Rice
+momentarily, thought they had found the answer in far left

 In

-where he and Lax harbored him for weeks in their Furnald Hall room.
+Columbia, where he and Lax harbored him for weeks in their Furnald

-This was strictly against the rules, but possible, according to
+Hall room.
+This was strictly against the rules, but possible,

-Rice, because the little monk "made himself invisible when
+according to Rice, because the little monk "made himself invisible

 to the point of invisibility if necessary), Bramachari nevertheless